 The maximum liability of each member in the event of a winding up is \$100 per member.
-At 30 June 2021 there were 10 members (2020: 10 members).
+As at 30 June 2022 there were 11 members (2021: 10 members).

 24. Related parties

 Transactions with key management personnel

 In addition to a salary, the Group also provides non-cash benefits to key management personnel, and contributes to a post-employment defined contribution superannuation fund on their behalf.
 No loans were made, guaranteed, or secured by the entity to key management personnel.